wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Safety](https://theamiableapi.com/2011/10/12/api-design-best-practice-make-it-safe/) and [Evolution](https://theamiableapi.com/2011/10/18/api-design-best-practice-plan-for-evolution/).
+[Safety] and [Evolution].
 This separation helps differentiate between build time and run time dependencies.
 Only the API classes are needed to build the client .
 Both API and implementation classes are needed to run it.
 By not requiring Java archives containing public implementation classes on the classpath at build time, you can further reduce (but cannot eliminate) the risk of clients inadvertently accessing implementation classes.
 This may cause unexpected errors and may break clients when the implementation changes.

 **Exceptions:**